Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Etrade vs tasty

-An even better charting system will be found on Power, E*Trade’s web-based platform.
-This trading environment has a strategy-builder tool that can place a trade with up to 4 legs.
-A standard order can choose from among 11 trade types.
-These include trailing and OTOCO (one triggers OCO).
+Even better charting is on Power, E*Trade’s web platform.
+This platform has a strategy builder that can create trades with up to four legs.
+Regular orders can pick from 11 trade types, including trailing and OTOCO (one triggers OCO).

 Winner: E*Trade